British intelligence agencies: Single Intelligence Account

 The Single Intelligence Account (SIA) is the funding vehicle for the three main security and intelligence agencies: the Secret Intelligence Service (SIS/MI6), Government Communications Headquarters (GCHQ) and the Security Service (MI5).
-Spending on the SIA was £3.2 billion in financial year 2017/18.
+Spending on the SIA was £3.6 billion in financial year 2022/23.

 Defence Intelligence

-Defence Intelligence has a unique position within the UK intelligence community as an 'all-source' intelligence function.
-It is integral part of the Ministry of Defence (MoD) and is funded within the UK's defence budget.
+Defence Intelligence is an integral part of the Ministry of Defence (MoD) and is funded within the UK's defence budget.